ussegliog/RK4_Dask/README.md

 * An id
 * An array with 5 values : intial_time, x0 (position), v0 (velocity), last_time, time_step

-At the end of the execution, an output file is created with the same shape and updates the values for position and velocity estimated at the last_time.
+At the end of the execution, an output file is created with the updated values for position and velocity estimated at the last_time.

 ## Execution